Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 A simple buyer view looks like this:

-- Rib knit polo: best for premium club retail, minimalist private label, and office-golf crossover collections
+Rib knit polo works best for premium club retail, minimalist private label, and office-golf crossover collections.

-- Waffle knit polo shirt: best for spring-summer premium polos that need texture without heavy sweater energy
+Waffle knit polo shirt works best for spring-summer premium polos that need texture without heavy sweater energy.

-- Cable knit polo sweater: best for shoulder-season assortments, gifting programs, and smaller high-ticket runs
+Cable knit polo sweater works best for shoulder-season assortments, gifting programs, and smaller high-ticket runs.

-- Long sleeve knit polo / knitted polo shirt long sleeve: best for transitional weather and elevated layering assortments
+Long sleeve knit polo works best for transitional weather and elevated layering assortments.

-- Men’s knit polo sweater: best when the assortment needs a premium lifestyle crossover item rather than a pure performance polo
+Men’s knit polo sweater works best when the assortment needs a premium lifestyle crossover item rather than a pure performance polo.

 It also keeps buyers from trying to force one knit construction into every role.